North Fire Substation

 Wilmington North Fire Substation

-The project site is located on Salem Street, adjacent to the Harnden Tavern and the medical center.
+A response time analysis prepared by the Fire Department, in coordination with the Department of Public Works Engineering Division, confirmed longer response times to the northern part of Town from the current Public Safety Building.
+To help address this need, the Town advanced plans for a new fire substation on Salem Street, adjacent to the Harnden Tavern and the medical center.
 The Town acquired this approximately 13-acre parcel in 1990, at which time a portion of the land was reserved for a future fire substation.
 The current project is expected to utilize approximately two acres of the property.

 LeftField, LLC – Owner’s Project Manager “OPM”